-As the DPR Report recognises, a balance needs to be struck between speed of action and appropriate scrutiny, especially where legislatures may not be in session.
+As the DPR Report recognises,369 a balance needs to be struck between speed of action and appropriate scrutiny, especially where legislatures may not be in session.
 There is, therefore, a reasonable argument that during a rapidly developing PHE, subsequent (rather than prior) approval of executive action is more appropriate.
 Subsequent ratification appears to be the more common approach adopted in the Sample States both in relation to: (1) declarations of states of exception for PHEs (on first making or when renewal is required); and (2) delegated or subsidiary legislation made by the executive.
-For example, in the Democratic Republic of Congo, once a SoE has been declared by the President, the Constitution requires the two legislative houses to pass legislation to regulate the application of the SoE.
-In Papua New Guinea, specific provision is made for Parliament to meet to consider initial declarations of national emergency and extension.
-Where a subsequent declaration of emergency is sought it can only be made through "an absolute majority" vote of the Parliament.
-In New Zealand, modification orders enabling the use of special powers during an epidemic can be made but must be presented to the House of Representatives as soon as practicable after they are made for parliamentary scrutiny.
+For example, in the Democratic Republic of Congo, once a SoE has been declared by the President, the Constitution requires the two legislative houses to pass legislation to regulate the application of the SoE.370 In Papua New Guinea, specific provision is made for Parliament to meet to consider initial declarations of national emergency and extension.
+Where a subsequent declaration of emergency is sought it can only be made through "an absolute majority" vote of the Parliament.371 In New Zealand, modification orders enabling the use of special powers during an epidemic can be made for parliamentary scrutiny.372

 A state of exception declared or determined in relation to a PHE has the potential to be in force for a much longer period compared to other types of disaster.
-The result may be a protracted period where extraordinary powers and restrictions are in force, with serious impacts of the type considered in Part C. In order to ensure that extraordinary powers and restrictions are only in force for as long as is necessary and proportionate to the public health threat, states of exception applicable to PHEs should be time-bound and their extension should be subject both to clearly specified criteria and legislative supervision.
-In some cases, a lesser condition can be set such as a requirement for the government to report to the legislature explaining why emergency powers are still required.
+The result may be a protracted period where extraordinary powers and restrictions are in force, with serious impacts of the type considered in Part C. In order to ensure that extraordinary powers and restrictions are only in force for as long as is necessary and proportionate to the public health threat, states of exception applicable to PHEs should be time-bound and their extension should be subject both to clearly specified criteria and legislative supervision.373 In some cases, a lesser condition can be set such as a requirement for the government to report to the legislature explaining why emergency powers are still required.